kauko-i/bikeapp/README.md

 Modify the DATABASE_URL on the line 2 in Dockerfile to connect the app to a database.
 The URL used by the app running on Heroku has been emailed to Pauliina Hovila.

-These commands are tested on Ubuntu 20.04.
+These commands have been tested on Ubuntu 20.04.
 Given that Docker has been installed, in the root directory of this app, run:
 ```
 docker build .
 docker run -p 5000:5000 [THE IMAGE ID APPEARING ON THE LAST LINE OF THE FORMER COMMAND OUTPUT, PRECEDED BY "Successfully built"]